cosmos/ics23/docs/README.md

 - `max_depth` is the maximum number of inner nodes in the tree.
 - `min-depth` is the minimum number of inner nodes in the tree.
-- `prehash_key_before_comparison` is a flag that indicates whether to use the `prehash_key` hash operation specified in the `leaf_spec`.
+- `prehash_key_before_comparison` is a flag that indicates whether to prehash the key using the `prehash_key` hash operation specified in the `leaf_spec`.
 This is used to compare lexical ordering of keys for non-existence proofs.

 The `leaf_spec` is a [`LeafOp`](https://github.com/cosmos/ics23/blob/go/v0.10.0/proto/cosmos/ics23/v1/proofs.proto#L96-L120).
 The `LeafOp` type specifies the internal transformation from the original key/value pair of the leaf node into a hash.
-It specifies any prefix that should prepended and the hash operations to may transform the key and value, among other things:
+It specifies any prefix that should prepended and the hash operations to transform the key and value, among other things:

 ```proto
 message LeafOp {